Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: EXPERIMENTAL EVALUATION

-\textbf{Robustness to sun elevation.} Figure \ref{fig:cdf_sun_el_var} shows the CDFs of the test observations' localization error onto maps at four different sun elevations and fixed 0 azimuth offset.
-Geo-LoFTR outperforms all the other methods in localization accuracy across the entire range of sun elevation offsets.
-In the case of zero sun angles' offsets, Geo-LoFTR is 87\% @1m accurate, showing an improvement of +38\% over the fine-tuned model, and +63\% over SIFT.
-Below 10$^{\circ}$ EL of the map, the performance of all the methods is significantly impacted, with Geo-LoFTR being 17\% @1m accurate at the very challenging case EL=2$^{\circ}$, where the pre-trained model and SIFT completely fail.
+Fig.~\ref{fig:cdf_sun_el_var} shows the CDFs of the localization error for four elevation offsets at the same azimuth.
+Geo-LoFTR outperforms the baselines, indicating that incorporating depth data mitigates degeneracies in purely visual data.
+With no lighting difference between maps and observations, Geo-LoFTR is 87\% @1m accurate, showing an improvement of +38\% over the fine-tuned model, and +63\% over SIFT.
+Below 10$^{\circ}$ EL, all the methods significantly degrade.
+While Geo-LoFTR remains the most accurate at the very extreme case of 2$^{\circ} $EL, poor illumination and extensive shadow coverage may saturate the geometric information. \\

-\textbf{Robustness to sun azimuth.} The sun azimuth effect on MbL performance is presented through the cumulative distributions (Figure \ref{fig:cdf_sun_az_var}) of the localization error for the test observations registered onto maps at four different azimuth angles.
-Also in this experiment, Geo-LoFTR proved to be the most accurate model with a @1m accuracy being bound to the 54-63 \% range in the entire map sun azimuth range, despite the relatively low elevation of 10$^{\circ}$.
-The number and quality of the SIFT matched keypoints between query and map (Figure~\ref{fig:geo_sift_matched_keypoints_vs_az}) decreases much faster than the LoFTR-based models as we depart from the zero azimuth offset case, with failure already at 90$^{\circ}$ offset.
+\textbf{Robustness to sun azimuth.} We generated 500 nadir-pointing queries (AZ=0$^{\circ}$, EL=10$^{\circ}$) to be registered onto maps with varying azimuth angles across 0-360$^{\circ}$ and same elevation.
+Fig.~\ref{fig:cdf_sun_az_var} shows the CDFs of the localization error for four different sun azimuth offsets.
+Geo-LoFTR proved to be the most accurate model with a @1m accuracy in the 54-63 \% range, despite the relatively low sun elevation of 10$^{\circ}$.
+The number and quality of the SIFT matched keypoints between query and map (Fig.~\ref{fig:matches_vs_az}) decrease faster than LoFTR-based models as we depart from zero AZ offset. \\